Nodragem/Blog/content/post/gamedev/PBR_Blender_to_Unity/index.md

 ## Multiple Materials to Baked Textures

-Until now the planes in Happy Dogfights were made of multiple materials so that it was easy to change the color of the plane in Unity.
-When a player select a color, I just modify the color of the material used for the body of the plane.
-It also made sense when working in Blender to have a different material for the tyres, the body, the engine, etc, so that I could control their metalness, roughness, and color  independently.
+Until now the planes in Happy Dogfights were made of multiple materials so that it was easy to change the colour of the plane in Unity.
+When a player selects a colour, I just modify the colour of the material used for the body of the plane.
+It also made sense when working in Blender to have a different material for the tyres, the body, the engine, etc, so that I could control their metalness, roughness, and colour independently.

 ![4color](img/4color.gif)